November 22 – November 29, 2020

 For those who have been missing the Breaking Bread missal, you may claim your own personal copy beginning this weekend.
 Some of you may not realize that paper copies of the bulletin are once again available.
 Look for them at the middle crossing of the church.

 There will be a 10AM Mass on Thanksgiving Day.
 If you would like to attend, remember to ask about a reservation this weekend.

-Beginning NEXT SUNDAY, NOV.
-29, a recording of Sunday Mass will be available for viewing on a Blessed Trinity YOU TUBE channel.
-Information on how to access it will be available on this site.
+Beginning THIS SUNDAY, NOV.
+22, a recording of Sunday Mass will be made available for viewing on a Blessed Trinity YOU TUBE channel.
+Click HERE to view.

 Keep in mind, the dispensation from the obligation to attend Mass on Sunday and on other Holy Days of Obligation remains in effect in our diocese.